Zeta functions and Bernstein-Sato polynomials for ideals in dimension two: Attaining all roots of in the two monomial case can---in general---not be done without creating unwanted poles

 We give an example of an ideal $\I\lhd\C[x,y]$, generated by two monomials, and a root $s_0$ of \bI, such that every $g\in\C[x,y]$ that makes $s_0$ a pole of \ZtopIg, gives rise to other poles of \ZtopIg\ that are no roots of \bI.

-Consider the ideal $\I=(xy,x^5)=(x)(y,x^4)\lhd\C[x,y]$. \ZtopI\ has a single pole $-1$, while the roots of \bI\ are $-i/5$, $i=5,\ldots,9$, again following \cite{BMS06}.
-The roots $-1$, $-6/5$ and $-9/5$ can be obtained as poles of \ZtopIg, without unwanted poles being created.
+Consider the ideal $\I=(xy,x^5)=(x)(y,x^4)\lhd\C[x,y]$. \ZtopI\ has a single pole $-1$, while the roots of \bI\ are $-i/5$; $i=5,\ldots,9$; again following \cite{BMS06}.
+The roots $-1$, $-6/5$, and $-9/5$ can be obtained as poles of \ZtopIg, without unwanted poles being created.
 For $-1$, this is clear, for the other two, we can take $g=x+y^4$.
 This is not possible for root $s_0=-7/5$, as we will show.

 Consider a general polynomial $g=\sum_{(i,j)}c_{i,j}x^iy^j\in\C[x,y]$ and the minimal principalization of \I, whose intersection diagram and numerical data (with respect to $dx$ and $gdx$) can be found in Figure~\ref{figprincI}.

-We will concentrate first on those $g$ for which $\nu_4=7$ and thus \ZtopIg\ has a candidate-pole $-7/5$, and prove that those $g$ cause \ZtopIg\ to have poles that are non-roots.
+We will concentrate first on those $g$ for which $\nu_4=7$ and thus \ZtopIg\ has a candidate pole $-7/5$, and prove that those $g$ cause \ZtopIg\ to have poles that are non-roots.
 In a second step, we will prove that \ZtopIg\ can never have $-7/5$ as a pole, if $\nu_4\neq7$, and then we're done.